kriszyp/lmdb-js/README.md

 `lmdb-store` supports and encourages the use of conditional writes; this allows for atomic operations that are dependendent on previously read data, and most transactional types of operations can be written with an optimistic-locking based, atomic-conditional-write pattern.
 This allows `lmdb-store` to scale to handle concurrent execution across many processes or threads while maintaining data integrity.

-When an `lmdb-store` is created, an LMDB environment/database is created, and starts with a default DB size of 256KB.
-LMDB itself uses a fixed size, but `lmdb-store` detects whenever the database goes beyond the current size, and automatically increases the size of DB, and re-executes the write operations after resizing.
-With this, you do not have to make any estimates of database size, the databases automatically grow as needed (as you would expect from a database!)
+When an `lmdb-store` is created, an LMDB environment/database is created, and starts with a default DB size of 128KB. `lmdb-store` detects whenever the database goes beyond the current size, and automatically grows the size of database as needed (as you would expect from a database!)

 `lmdb-store` provides optional compression using LZ4 that works in conjunction with the asynchronous writes by performing the compression in the same thread (off the main thread) that performs the writes in a transaction.
 LZ4 is extremely fast, and decompression can be performed at roughly 5GB/s, so excellent storage efficiency can be achieved with almost negligible performance impact.